hhhhhpy/AST-Adapter/README.md

 ▶️ A novel metric to quantify spatiotemporal information bias within video datasets.

-▶️ An adaptive selection mechanism to choose the optimal adapter for each layer.
+▶️ An adaptive selection mechanism to select the optimal adapter for each layer.

 # Installation